wafaehamdaoui/Todo-App-with-MVC-version-final/README.md

  First we Create a Form Class,

- Using the designer obtain the following the form:
+ Using the designer obtain the following form:

 ![image](https://user-images.githubusercontent.com/75392302/147767524-a1c49f7d-a727-4ddf-87c6-7005ee429b0a.png)

-And we add  public Getters for the line edit text  ,  date edit value ,combo box text and finally we need a function verify if the checkBox is Checked or not to get the information about the task and in which list it will be added.
+And we add  public Getters and setters for the line edit text  ,  date edit value ,combo box text and finally we need a function verify if the checkBox is Checked or not to get the information about the task and in which list it will be added.
 ```cpp
 // Return whether or not 'checkbox' UI element is checked
 bool Tasks::isCompleted() const